endoflife-date/endoflife.date/tools/mysql.md

 ## MySQL Sustaining Support

 Any time, beyond the Premier Support period.
 Support only.
 No new releases, no new fixes (no error correction for new issues), no new updates.
 Only pre-existing updates, fixes and alerts are available.

+## Community Edition

+MySQL Community Edition is freely available under GPLv2 licensing.
+Historically, patches have been released at the same time as for the commercial offerings, but no official commitment is made that such a policy will remain.